How to build a complaint management system

 Automated complaint management software has many benefits.

-• Ensures uniformity of complaint documentation
+• Ensures uniformity of complaint documentation and records

-• Provides real time status for customer service to have access during customer calls
+• Provides real-time status for customer service to have access during customer calls

 Of course, once you’ve selected your complaint management software, it’s imperative that employees are properly trained on how to use the system.
 This includes understanding how to record complaints, what information is captured by the software, and who should be notified when a complaint is received.